CarlosIUSalazar/Treasure_Of_Tarmin/README.md

 This is the first game I ever saw being played when I was very little and made a strong impression on me.
-This is my effort to preserve the genius and creativity behind this game while adding quality of like and accessibility features to hopefully make it reachable to modern players.
+This is my effort to preserve the genius and creativity behind this game while adding quality of life and accessibility features to hopefully make it reachable to modern players.

 I'm striving to keep the original art and rules as close as I can.
-First I'll make this game Mobile Web based to enhace the ease of accessibility.
+First I'll make this game Mobile Web based to enhance the ease of accessibility.
 In the future I may convert to a PC version.

 I have done research on the mechanics and multipliers and intricacies of this game from different sources.
-However there is some details that I have not found official values for in which case I'll make efforts for the game to behave as close as I have annecdotally seen it play over the decades.
-Please note some things will be innevitabely a bit different than the original game.
+However there are some details that I have not found official values for in which case I'll make efforts for the game to behave as close as I have anecdotally seen it play over the decades.
+Please note some things will be inevitably a bit different than the original game.

 [FAQ](docs/FAQ.txt)